jean-roland/LCSF_C_Stack/README.md

 LCSF C Stack is a C implementation of the LCSF (Light Command Set Format), designed for, but not limited to, small embedded systems.

+This adds a software layer to easily encode/decode custom command sets/applicative protocols based on LCSF to your project.

 ## How to use
 First, include all the source files in your project.
 You can find example set-up code in `custom_main.c`.